 - The Session Recording Administrator Logging is an optional subfeature of the Session Recording Server.
-Select the Session Recording Server before you can select the Session Recording Administrator Logging. - We recommend that you install the Session Recording Administrator Logging together with the Session Recording Server at the same time.
-If you don't want the Administrator Logging feature to be enabled, you can disable it on a later page.
-However, if you choose not to install this feature at the beginning but want to add it later, you can only manually add it by using the SessionRecordingAdministrationx64.msi package. - 2.
-On the Database and Server Configuration page, specify the configurations.
+Select the Session Recording Server before you can select the Session Recording Administrator Logging. - We recommend that you install the Session Recording administrator logging together with the Session Recording server at the same time.
+If you don't want the administrator logging feature to be enabled, you can disable it on a later page.
+However, if you choose not to install this feature at the beginning but want to add it later, you can only manually add it by using SessionRecordingAdministrationx64.msi.

+2. On the Database and Server Configuration page, specify the configurations.